 New Year's Eve has evolved for me over the years.
 It began as that night we got to stay up late while mom and dad had fondue with friends.
-Then came a few years of making good money for babysitting, then fancy parties and clubs, and now it's come full circle with my child staying up late while I have fondue with friends.
+Then came a few years of making good money for babysitting, then fancy parties and clubs, and now it's come full circle with my child staying up late while I have fondue (read in 20 minutes of course!) with friends.
 Except this year, its not fondue.
 It’s a seafood hot pot!

 New Year's Eve is a fun time to try something new.
-I love interactive dinners but in many cases they can be labour intense (except for last month's fondue, here, which you can have in 20 minutes!).
+I love interactive dinners but in many cases they can be labour intense .
 The last thing you want to do is spend your evening prepping a dozen appetizers or finely chopping crudité.
 That's what makes the Seafood Boil such a fun, but special dinner.
 And the best part is, you can have it on the table — in this case literally – in about 20 minutes.

-Add a loaf of crusty bread and some garlic butter and you're set to ring in the New Year without spending all day of the last day of 2016 in the kitchen.
-And while technically this 20-minute meal is on newspaper and not a board, your New Year's Eve guests will no doubt love gathering around family style to feast on this Seafood Boil and ring in 2017.
+Add a loaf of crusty bread and some garlic butter and you're set to ring in the New Year without spending all day of the last day of the year in the kitchen.
+And while technically this 20-minute meal is on newspaper and not a board, your New Year's Eve guests will no doubt love gathering around family style to feast on this Seafood Boil and toast the New Year with you!

 Enjoy and Happy New Year!